Yara-khattab/DigitalPro-Digital-Marketing/README.md

 - How to create responsive designs with breakpoints
 - How to design UI without writing traditional CSS

+## 🚧 Project Status

+This project is currently in progress as part of my training with SEF Academy.

 ## Future Improvements
 - Add more UI sections
 - Improve responsiveness